Concept: Effective methods of providing instructions for helping a person to learn motor skills depend on the skills and the instructional goals.

 Similarly, the instructor should know when verbal instructions are an effective means of communicating how to perform a skill.
 And if verbal instructions are given, what characterizes the most effective instructions?

 Application Problem to Solve Describe a motor skill that you might help people learn.
-Describe how you would provide them with information about how to perform the skill before they begin practicing the skill. ...
+Describe how you would provide them with information about how to perform the skill before they begin practicing ...